Many funding opportunities are available for graduate students, so don't let money worries stop you from applying to UC graduate programs.

 We consider helping graduate students afford their education a top priority.
 Our students are among the top recipients of prestigious extramural awards, and our campuses provide a wide range of university and departmental financial support.

-Many fellowships are based on academic merit, similar to undergraduate scholarships.
-Fellowships usually cover tuition and fees, plus provide a stipend to help cover your living expenses.
-Fellowships do not have to be repaid.
-Of course, you'll be expected to maintain a specific level of academic achievement in your graduate studies.
+Many fellowships are based on academic merit and usually cover tuition and fees, plus provide a stipend to help cover your living expenses.
+Fellowships do not have to be repaid, but you'll be expected to maintain a specific level of academic achievement.

-Generally, fellowships fall into two categories: extramural and university fellowships.
+Generally, fellowships fall into two categories: extramural and university.
 You should apply for both types of funding.

 Need-based financial aid